DexyStorm/RakuRaku-Automation/README.md

 There are two scripts: simple.py and complex.py<br>
 simple.py will only spam "enter" and try to turn auto-drive on.
 If a job gets picked in which auto-drive cannot be used, simple.py will wait until the job timer has run out and accept a new job, while complex.py tries to exit the current job and re-enter it.

+# Requirements:

+You will need python https://www.python.org/downloads/, pip and tessaract https://tesseractocr.org/ installed.

 # Usage

-Requirements: You will need python and pip installed.

 Linux: